astoeckel/linprog2d/README.md

 ## References

 The following references describe the algorithms used in this library in more detail.
 The original linear-time 2D linear-programming solver has been proposed by Nimrod Megiddo.
-It depends on an implementation of the median in linear-time.
+It depends on an implementation of the median in linear-time, which is relalized in the code using the "Median-of-medians" selection algorithm proposed by Blum, Floyd, Pratt Rivest, Tarjan.

 **Primary resources**
 * Nimrod Megiddo.
+(1983).
 Linear-Time Algorithms for Linear Programming in R³ and Related Problems.
-SIAM journal on computing, 1983.
-[PDF](http://epubs.siam.org/doi/pdf/10.1137/0212052)
+SIAM journal on computing, [PDF](http://epubs.siam.org/doi/pdf/10.1137/0212052)
+* Blum, M.; Floyd, R. W.; Pratt, V. R.; Rivest, R. L.; Tarjan, R. E. (1973).
+Time bounds for selection.
+Journal of Computer and System Sciences.
+[PDF](http://people.csail.mit.edu/rivest/pubs/BFPRT73.pdf)

 **Secondary resources**
 * Sariel Har-Peled.
 Two dimensional linear programming.
 [Online](http://sarielhp.org/research/CG/applets/linear_prog/main.html)